 Continuous insulation is an increasingly important part of modern building design, responsible for helping to improve the energy efficiency of buildings and creating more comfortable living and working spaces.
 As the need for energy conservation continues to increase, retrofitting existing buildings with continuous insulation is becoming a more urgent task.
-However, there are various challenges that come with retrofitting existing buildings, such as access to uneven substrates, moisture management, and structural limitations.
+However, there are various challenges that come with building envelope retrofits, such as access to uneven substrates, moisture management, and structural limitations.

 Understanding Continuous Insulation and Its Applications for Existing Buildings